pixelatedfuture/pxfcontrollerproject/README.md

 # pxfcontrollerproject
 A hardware controller project for LED strips

-A simple roadmap to constructing your own hardware controller for use with LED applications. - See PDF for assembly guide & Full Parts list w/ Links.
+A simple roadmap for a DIY hardware controller for use with LED applications. - See PDF for assembly guide & Full Parts list w/ Links.

 Parts Required: